kenplix/flask-educatia/README.md

 # Description
-My blog engine written on Flask
+Education platform for students and tutors written on Flask

 # How to run?
 1. Clone or download this repository